Lenormju/europython2025-recap/README.md

     * said it is not an ORM, it is actually partly an ORM, and sketchily tried to evade the question about it
   * 16h45 - Building a large SaaS AI product with Python: The tale of three ecosystems
     * slow to start
+    * they seem to have over-engineered from the start (not having deadlines ?)
+    * the talk's message was not clear to me
   * 17h30 - Python quiz
     * some really hard questions !
   * 17h45 - Lightning talks